Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 Creditworthiness is checked by analyzing all available data on a person’s past payment habits.
 It is, together with the solvency assessment, the most important part of the credit check and attempts to anticipate how likely a person is to default on bills.
 Each lending institution has its own methods for calculating creditworthiness.

-What other laws are lenders subject to?
+What laws are lenders subject to?

 Lenders are subject not only to the Consumer Credit Act but also to other legal pillars in Switzerland.
 The Code of Obligations and the Data Protection Act are important for all lenders in Switzerland, while laws such as the Banking Act and the Anti-Money Laundering Act are primarily relevant for banks.